xenit-eu/dynamic-extensions-for-alfresco/README.md

 Supports Alfresco repository only
 ---------------------------------

 Dynamic Extensions is intended for developing extensions to the Alfresco repository only.
 The repository is Java-based and uses Spring as a core framework.

 Extending Alfresco Share is outside the scope of this project, as Share is built on an entirely different framework.

+However: we are building an all-new Alfresco UI, code-named <a href="https://github.com/lfridael/vault">Vault</a>.
+Expects to a see a lot of synergy between these two projects.

 OSGi
 ----